8Stringking/MemoryGame3/README.md

 ## 3.User Stories
 [Go to the top](#table-of-contents)

+1. - I am presented with an enter screen with instructions to the game.

-- I am presented with a random sequence of button clicks.
+2. - I am presented with a random sequence of panel clicks.

-- When I input a sequence of button clicks, I see this repeated with 1 more addition to the sequence.
+3. - When I input a sequence of panel clicks, I see this repeated with 1 more addition to the sequence.

-- That I hear a sound for each button and hear the correct sound when a button is clicked.
+4. - That I hear a sound for each panel and hear the correct sound when a button is clicked.
 And this sound is related to star wars.

-- If I input the incorrect button in the sequence, the game tells me so and repeats the pattern so I can try again
+5. - If I input the incorrect panel in the sequence, the game tells me so and repeats the pattern so I can try again

-- I can clearly see how many clicks are in any given sequence
+6. - I can clearly see how many clicks are in any given sequence

-- I can play with accuracy mode engaged, which when a incorrect button is clicked the game notifies me and restarts from the beginning of the game
+7. - I can play with accuracy mode engaged, which when a incorrect panel is clicked the game notifies me and restarts from the beginning of the game

-- I am notified if I have Won the game
+8. - I am notified if I have Won the game

+9. - I can give myfeedback/comments on what i think of the game

 ## 4.Web Design
 [Go to the top](#table-of-contents)